Montserrat Barcelona – Sawed Mountain

 The monastery was built and founded in 1025 and continues to attract pilgrims to this day.
 Montserrat grew in significance and, in 1493, Columbus even named an Antilles island after it., during the dictatorship of Franco the monastery become a sight of resistance.
 Hosting fairs in Catalan and it was even the site where the first bible in Catalan was published.
 It became an important symbol of Catalan resistance against the oppression.

-By Car – It is quite an easy journey to get to Monserrat by car.
-Simply take the A2 out of Barcelona and continue along until the Martorell exit.
+- Car: Simply take the A2 out of Barcelona and continue along until the Martorell exit.
 Then take the National Road N II until reaching the junction Montserrat.
 There are several opportunities to park your car.
 Keep in mind the car park closes at the same time as the Railway.

 - Train: Just take the R5 train at Plaça d’Espanya in the direction of Manresa (the trains run every hour).
 To reach Montserrat you can take the cable car or rack railway.
-Each of these have different stops on the FGC, so it would be wise to decide before travelling.
-For the cable car the stop is Aeri de Montserrat and for the rack railway continue on to Monistrol de Montserrat.
+Each has different stops, so decide before you get there.
+For the cable car, the stop is Aeri de Montserrat and for the rack, the railway continues on to Monistrol de Montserrat.

 It is always a good idea to book your tickets in advance to avoid long waiting lines.
 There are a few options when it comes to buying tickets.
 You can of course book a private tour or just join one of the many group tours.
 You can also buy your own combined tickets: There is Trans Montserrat and Tot Montserrat.

 - Trans Montserrat includes return train travel, two metro journeys, return rack railway or cable car travel, unlimited railroad journeys, and entrance to the audiovisual exhibition.
 This ticket will cost you €27,50.

 - Tot Montserrat includes a round trip train ticket, Audio-visual guide, entrance to the museum, and liquor tasting.
 Lunch is not included and this will cost €41,25.